 That means we always want to hear what you have to say about the services we provide.

 By letting us know what you think - when we are doing a good job and when you think we can do better - you'll be helping us to improve the council for everybody.

 Three ways to tell us what you think:

 - provide general feedback

 Please note: There are separate processes for:

 - giving feedback about children and adult services.
-Please visit: Complain, comment or compliment children and adults services
+Please visit: Complain about, comment on or compliment children and adults services

 - making a complaint about, or requesting a review of, our handling of a Freedom of Information request.
-Please visit: Review a Freedom of Information request
+Please visit: Request a Freedom of Information review

 The purpose of a compliment is to let us know if you're particularly happy about a service you've received or a member of staff who has provided a service that's impressed you.

 We'll share the good news, and you'll help improve the service by increasing motivation and confidence levels.
 Generally we won't reply to compliments.